Jiří Fischer

-Jiří Fischer (born July 31, 1980) is a Czech former professional ice hockey defenceman in the National Hockey League (NHL) who played his entire career with the Detroit Red Wings.
+Jiří Fischer (born 31 July 1980) is a Czech former professional ice hockey defenceman in the National Hockey League (NHL) who played his entire career with the Detroit Red Wings.
 He currently serves as Detroit's Director of Player Evaluation.
 Fischer was selected in the 1998 NHL Entry Draft in the first round, 25th overall, by the Red Wings, and was a part of the team that won the 2002 Stanley Cup.

 Fischer's playing career ended after he went into cardiac arrest in a November 2005 game, and narrowly escaped death due to the immediate action of doctors and other arena personnel.
 He subsequently retired due to his heart problems.

 He also served as the assistant coach for the Czech Republic during the 2012 IIHF World Junior Hockey Championships.

-Endorsement work

-In 2003, Fischer appeared with fellow NHL defenseman Chris Pronger in a television commercial for Dodge Ram trucks.
-The commercial featured a black Ram truck running along a track, which then smashes into a wall.
-Fischer and Pronger, along with two other unnamed players, exit the truck in full hockey gear.
-Pronger then intones "I've been hit harder," and Fischer answers "Me too."
-The commercial was played during the 2003 NHL Stanley Cup playoffs.
-Neither defenseman were playing at the time as both were recovering from torn anterior cruciate ligament injuries when the commercial was filmed.